dalu-wins/sc-news-api/README.md

 ## 🛠️ Setup

+If you want to host the API yourself, you can use Docker Compose to set it up.

-For an easy setup, use Docker Compose.
-By default, the API container exposes port 8000.
+Edit the `docker-compose.yml` to your needs.
+By default, the API container runs on port 8000.

 ```bash
 # Clone the repository